OpenEvalProject/evals/manuscripts/elife-19273/v1/manuscript.md

 Using this system, we observe that segment 19–29 S20G elicits the most caspase-dependent cytotoxicity of the spine segments and segments 15–25 are not cytotoxic (Figure 5D and E).
 Segment 19–29 S20G is not as cytotoxic as full-length hIAPP in this assay, possibly because hIAPP interaction with heparan sulfate proteoglycans (HSPG) is important for apoptosis induction (Oskarsson et al., 2015), and residues 1–8, which are missing in all of the spine segments, are required for hIAPP binding to HSPG’s.

-## Fibril seeds of 15–25 WT reduce the cytotoxicity of full-length hIAPP
+### Fibril seeds of 15–25 WT reduce the cytotoxicity of full-length hIAPP

 Given that the spine segments seed full-length hIAPP fibril formation and that 19–29 S20G and 15–25 WT fibrils elicit different cytotoxic effects, we investigated whether seeding with either of the spine segments alters hIAPP cytotoxicity.
 To do this, we prepared seeded hIAPP at 10 μM with 10% monomer equivalent of pre-formed seeds, the same conditions used in the ThT assay in Figure 1G.
 For all cytotoxicity assays, we dilute samples 1 to 10 to the concentration specified in culture medium containing pre-plated cells.
 Thus, we tested the cytotoxicity of seeded hIAPP at 1 μM in order to preserve the conditions of the ThT assay.

-Using MTT dye reduction, we observe that hIAPP seeded with non-toxic 15–25 WT fibrils is less cytotoxic than hIAPP alone, but hIAPP seeded with stable, toxic 19–29 S20G fibrils is similarly cytotoxic to hIAPP alone (
+Using MTT dye reduction, we observe that hIAPP seeded with non-toxic 15–25 WT fibrils is less cytotoxic than hIAPP alone, but hIAPP seeded with stable, toxic 19–29 S20G fibrils is similarly cytotoxic to hIAPP alone (Figure 6).
+Likewise, hIAPP seeded with stable, toxic 19–29 S20G fibrils is significantly more cytotoxic than hIAPP seeded with labile, non-toxic 15–25 WT fibrils (Figure 6).
+Seeds alone are not cytotoxic, indicating the cytotoxic effects we observe originate from the interaction of each seed with hIAPP and not the seed alone.

 ![Figure 6.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig6-v1.jpg)

 **Figure 6.:** In this experiment, we incubated 10 μM hIAPP with or without 10% monomer equivalent of pre-formed seeds overnight under quiescent conditions, the same conditions used to seed full-length hIAPP fibril formation in Figure 1.
 Next, we diluted the samples 1 to 10 in culture media containing pre-plated Rin5F cells.
 Note: the concentration of IAPP used in this experiment is less than the IAPP concentrations used in the cytotoxicity assays in Figures 1 and 5. hIAPP seeded with stable, toxic 19–29 S20G fibrils is more cytotoxic to Rin5F cells than hIAPP seeded with labile, non-toxic 15–25 WT fibrils.
 Columns indicate median cell viability (ns = not significant; **p=0.006; ****p<0.0001 using an unpaired t-test with equal standard deviations, n = 9 across three biological replicates, each with three technical replicates).
-19–29 S20G seeds and 15–25 WT seeds (100 nM each) are not cytotoxic to Rin5F cells.DOI: http://dx.doi.org/10.7554/eLife.19273.021
+19–29 S20G seeds and 15–25 WT seeds (100 nM each) are not cytotoxic to Rin5F cells.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** (A) Negative-stain electron micrographs reveal fibrils made by seeding with each spine segment do not have markedly different morphologies.
 Unseeded hIAPP forms pre-dominantly striated ribbons of uniform width that bundle together; some fibrils have twists (black arrow head). hIAPP fibrils made by seeding with stable, toxic 19–29 S20G fibrils form striated ribbons of varying widths and some twisted fibrils (black arrow head). hIAPP fibrils made by seeding with labile, non-toxic 15–25 WT fibrils form striated ribbons that appear slightly thinner than unseeded hIAPP fibrils.
 (B) and (C) X-ray fiber diffraction and radial profile analysis suggest hIAPP fibrils made by seeding with toxic and non-toxic segments have slightly different structures. hIAPP fibrils made by seeding with stable, toxic 19–29 S20G fibrils display shorter Bragg spacings compared to hIAPP fibrils made by seeding with labile, non-toxic 15–25 WT fibrils.
-The shorter spacings suggest tighter fibril packing.DOI: http://dx.doi.org/10.7554/eLife.19273.022
+The shorter spacings suggest tighter fibril packing.

 There are two possible explanations for the reduced cytotoxicity of the seeded 15–25 WT sample.
 First, the 15–25 WT seeds may seed a non-toxic species of full-length hIAPP, or second, the 15–25 WT seeds may interact with full-length hIAPP in some way that reduces its cytotoxicity.